Updated on July 28, 2021

-Whether you’re looking to buy your first home or you’re a seasoned homebuyer, you may face unique circumstances when purchasing a new home during the COVID-19 pandemic.
-Below are a few tips on what you should consider as you begin your search and what to expect during the process.
+Whether you’re looking to buy your first home or you’re a seasoned homebuyer, you’ll want to make sure you’re prepared to navigate your homebuying journey.
+Below are a few tips on what you should consider as you begin your search and what you can expect during the process.

-Mortgage rates are low, which can make buying a home more tempting, but take time to consider if you’re truly ready.
+When mortgage rates are low, it may seem like a smart time to buy, but take time to consider if you’re truly ready.
 Ask yourself questions like:

 - Is your income stable?